 Lipstick.
-Until we collectively do something about it, it’ll be there staring us in the face.
+Until we collectively do something about it, it’ll be there staring back from the mirror.

 Some employees are ignorant of their corporate values or see them designed only for public relations.

-I have not read the book (yet), but I have read some of Kotler’s earlier books, notably his textbooks and also Kotler on Marketing, which I found helpful, even enlightening.
+I have not read the book yet, but I have read some of Kotler’s earlier books, notably one of his college textbooks and also Kotler on Marketing, which I found helpful, even enlightening.
 He is after all a tenured professor at Northwestern’s Kellogg School of Management which houses a very reputable MBA program.